pavloskaralis/go-server/README.md

 * Connection is encrypted through Https with self-signed certificate.
 * Signup requires username, password, and email fields.
-* Password is hashed and salted with Bcrypt before storage in mongoDB.
+* Password is hashed and salted by Bcrypt before storage in mongoDB.
-* Login and Signup initate creation and storage of access and refresh JWTs.
+* /login and /signup initiate creation of access and refresh JWTs.
 * JWT tokens are tracked by Redis and get deleted after expiration.
 * /login and /signup return Auth (tokens) and Profile(uid, username, email).
 * /profile is wrapped in auth middleware that checks access token expiration.
 * /profile validates access token and returns Profile via uid in token claims.
-* /refresh returns refreshed Auth via current refresh token.
+* /refresh returns refreshed Auth if provided a valid refresh token.